 Generally, Bizible doesn’t give suppliers direct access to client data or network/equipment management responsibility.
 Colocation providers have access to the facility hosting the infrastructure, and may provide remote-hand service for hardware maintenance under Bizible’s direction, but they do not have direct access to client data network environment unless necessary to provide services to our clients, and only if such providers are subject to a confidentiality obligation.

-If you have any questions, comments, or concerns regarding this Security document, please reach out to firstname.lastname@example.org.
+If you have any questions, comments, or concerns regarding this Information and Data Security Policy, please reach out to firstname.lastname@example.org.